PaystackHQ/plugin-spc/README.md

 - Security vulnerabilities that cannot be addressed sufficiently.
 - Obsolete functionality that is no longer relevant

-To ensure a seamless experience, we recommend exploring the Paystack Integration Directory for [alternative plugins](https://paystack.com/integrations?category=automation) that are actively maintained and supported.
+To ensure a seamless experience, we recommend exploring the Paystack Integrations Directory for [alternative plugins](https://paystack.com/integrations?category=automation) that are actively maintained and supported.

 ## Prepare